ropensci/roweb3/content/blog/2022-06-27-why-bother-writing-an-api-client/index.md

 -   **Sending a good user-agent** to signal yourself to the API;
 -   **Managing API errors** (R errors can be easier to interpret than HTTP errors for the unfamiliar users);
 -   etc.

+A particularly tricky aspect your package can simplify is **authentication**.
+Authentication is the fact that certain APIs ask the users to identify themselves before accessing them.
+This can come in several flavors: using provided API keys, using OAuth, or using HTTP authentication (see <https://rapidapi.com/blog/api-glossary/api-authentication> for examples).
+Your package can both simplify it and promote [security best practices](https://devguide.ropensci.org/package-development-security-best-practices.html#pkgsecrets)!
+For instance, your package should not make an API key a function argument only as it would encourage writing the API key in scripts.
+Examples of packages simplifying authentication: [gh](https://gh.r-lib.org/), [rtweet](https://docs.ropensci.org/rtweet), [opencage](https://docs.ropensci.org/opencage) (whose docs encourage the use of the keyring package for storing credentials).

 Your package might be even more useful if it wraps not only one, but more web APIs, providing an unified interface to different data sources.
 Examples: [specieshindex](https://jessicatytam.github.io/specieshindex/), [spocc](https://docs.ropensci.org/spocc/).